dogoncouch/LogESP/docs/risk/adv_threat.md

 - `event_type` - the event type
 - `info_source` - the source of information on the threat
 - `tier` - the information source tier (organization-wide, department-wide, or localized)
-- [soures](#adversarial-threat-sources) - adversarial threat sources that could cause the event
+- [sources](#adversarial-threat-sources) - adversarial threat sources that could cause the event
 - `relevance` - the relevance, or likelihood, of the event
 - [vulnerabilities](#vulnerabilities) - vulnerabilities related to the event
 - [responses](#responses) - measures taken in response to the threat